puppetlabs/puppetlabs-f5/README.markdown

       members => {'en' => '', 'ja' => '', 'zh-cn' => '', 'zh-tw' => ''},
     }

+f5_external_class resource using external data group should subscribe to f5_file to trigger a data reload when the file content changes.
+This issue is explained in further details in the following [F5 techtip](http://devcentral.f5.com/Tutorials/TechTips/tabid/63/articleType/ArticleView/articleId/33/Forcing-a-reload-of-External-Data-Groups-within-an-iRule.aspx).

     f5_external_class { 'addr':
       ensure         => 'present',
       data_separator => ':=',